Emmanuel Gyimah-Boadi: Education

 Gyimah-Boadi holds a Bachelor of Arts in Political Science from University of Ghana and a Master of Arts and Ph.D in Political Science from the University of California, Davis.

 Career

 He was a professor at the University of Ghana, in the Department of Political Science, from 1986 to 2014.
 He was the executive director of the Ghana Center for Democratic Development, a research and advocacy institute he co-founded.

 Research

-Gyimah-Boadi's research centers around democratic politics in Africa.
+Gyimah-Boadi's research centres around democratic politics in Africa.
 In particular, he has studied extensively political reforms and liberalism in Ghana.